 Install new spark plugs crank engine.
-If engine fails to start, contact an authorized Ski-Doo dealer.
+If engine fails to start, seek service from an authorized Ski-Doo dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+Please refer to the US EPA EMISSIONS-RELATED WARRANTY contained herein for information about warranty claims.